Persian silk tree: care, flowering & overwintering of Albizia julibrissin

 Young plants require more protection and care [Photo: Luca Piva/ Shutterstock.com]

-Is the Persian silk tree hardy?
+Are Persian silk trees hardy?

 Persian silk without leaves